BMO eclipse Visa Infinite Privilege* Card Review

-With the BMO eclipse Visa Infinite Privilege* card now available, the premium travel credit card space is starting to get crowded.
+Are you looking for a BMO eclipse Visa Infinite Privilege* Card review?
+With the introduction of this new card, the premium travel credit card space is starting to get crowded.
 This is a great thing for consumers, but it can also present a problem since there are so many different choices.

 The high earn rate for travel purchases and the ability to double-dip the $200 annual travel credit in the first year of card membership will definitely appeal to travellers.
 But how does the card stack up to what else is on the market?
 Read my BMO eclipse Visa Infinite Privilege* card review and find out what makes this card special.